slatedocs/slate/source/includes/inkling_guide/_23-schemas.html.md

 Types (or [data types][2]) are representations of values of data.
 A type informs the system what the meaning of the data is, the possible values of that data is, what operations can be performed on that data, and the way the data can be stored.
 Types are the most basic building blocks of data manipulation.

-In Inkling, we need types, because the AI needs to understand the data it is sent.
+In Inkling we need types, because the AI needs to understand the data it is sent.
 Also the AI needs to know how to represent the prediction it sends back to the program that you have deployed it with.

 Inkling is also a strongly-typed language, which means that you are will receive an error if values are not compatible with their expected type.
 This means you need to pay attention to what types you choose.